umbraco/UmbracoDocs/15/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api/README.md

 {% hint style="info" %}
 This article describes how to access protected content in a client-to-server context, using an interactive authorization flow.

-If you are looking to achieve server-to-server access to protected content, please refer to [this article](server-to-server-access.md) instead.
+If you are looking to achieve server-to-server access to protected content, please refer to [server-to-server access article](server-to-server-access.md) instead.
 {% endhint %}

 ## Member authorization